Complete Guide to Smith Machine Bulgarian Split Squats

 Q3

-"Does Smith machine Bulgarian Split Squats cause long-term knee or hip joint damage?"
+"Does bulgarian split squat with smith machine cause long-term knee or hip joint damage?"

-No. When you do Bulgarian split squats on a Smith machine with proper form and an appropriate weight, the machine's stability can even help preserve the joints.
+No. When you do smith squat with proper form and an appropriate weight, the machine's stability can even help preserve the joints.

 Here are some tips: